Cheshire Cat (Blink-182 album)

-Cheshire Cat is the debut studio album by American rock band Blink-182 (then known as simply Blink), released on February 17, 1995, by Cargo Music.
+Cheshire Cat is the debut studio album by the American rock band Blink-182 (then known as simply Blink), released on February 17, 1995, by Cargo Music.
 The trio, composed of guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Scott Raynor, formed in 1992 and recorded three demos that impressed the San Diego-based Cargo label.
-In addition, their reputation as an irreverent local live act at venues such as SOMA alerted the label, who was seeking to expand into different genres.
+The album captures the band at a formative and early stage, blending power-chord riffs, brisk tempos, and melodic hooks with irreverent humor and juvenile antics.

-Due to budget constraints, the album was recorded quickly with producer Otis Barthoulameu at Westbeach Recorders in Los Angeles.
-Producer Steve Kravac engineered the recording and advised the trio to record additional overdubs.
-As such, the band spent an additional week re-recording several tracks at Santee, California's Doubletime Studios.
+Recorded under tight time constraints mainly at Westbeach Recorders in Los Angeles, the trio laid down the sixteen tracks with minimal overdubs, emphasizing spontaneity and rawness.
+Influenced by punk stalwarts such as NOFX, the Vandals, and the Descendents, the band injected humor and personality into every track, from cheeky joke songs to more earnest explorations of relationships and self-doubt.
+It was produced by Otis Barthoulameu, of local act Fluf.
 The album was originally released with the band's name as Blink, until an Irish band of the same name threatened legal action, after which the band appended "-182" to the end of their name.

-Released during the breakthrough year for punk rock in California, the album brought the band great success in and outside of the San Diego skate punk scene.
-"M+M's" and "Wasting Time" were released as singles to promote the album, and received popularity locally through radio play.
-The band toured in support of the album vigorously, most notably on the GoodTimes Tour in 1995, which brought them outside of California for the first time.
+Cheshire Cat attracted fans with its speed, humor, and accessibility, and was released as the genre was breaking on a national level.
+While an indie release with limited initial distribution, the album sold steadily, fueled by grassroots promotion in skate magazines and local radio play.
+"M+M's" and "Wasting Time" were released as singles, while lead-off track "Carousel" became a fan favorite.
+The band supported the album by touring clubs across the U.S. and Australia.
 Cheshire Cat is cited by bands and fans as an iconic release, and has sold over 250,000 copies as of 2001.